 If you want your social channel to be image-heavy, it can be worth it to work with a photographer to shoot a batch of photos and videos you can use over a period of time.
 And remember that you want to be responsive to people posting and commenting on your channels—it shows you are invested in excellent service online and in-person.

 Build community in your community

-Repeat customers will often be locals—the people who make your restaurant “their place” to go when they want to eat out.
-To establish roots, make sure to be a part of your community.
-This could mean donating gift cards to the neighborhood school’s fundraising auction or serving food at an event sponsored by a nonprofit organization.
+Repeat customers will often be locals—the people who make your restaurant "their place" to go when they want to eat out.
+To establish roots, make sure to be an active participant in your community.
+This could mean donating gift cards to the neighborhood school's fundraising auction or serving food at an event sponsored by a nonprofit organization.
 You may also want to host in-person or virtual events at your restaurant, such as cooking lessons or a session on wine pairings.
-If you are invested in your community, your community will invest in your restaurant.
+If you are fully invested in your community, your community will invest in your restaurant.

 Make takeout and delivery permanent